tobyweston/temperature-machine/README.md

+# Temperature Machine ™

+A temperature-machine for the Raspberry Pi.

+## Quick Start

+Build some test data by running the `Example` app from within IntelliJ.
+You can then run the monitoring app from the `Main` class.

+Check the web page with [http://localhost:11900](http://localhost:11900)

+It won't display the current temperature unless you have a sensor attached but you'll get some basic graphs displaying.

 ## 1-Wire

 The `w1-therm` module will output the sensor readings (the contents of the 1-Wire "scratchpad") to a file.
 For example,